-For a Medical Practice Loan, Small Business Loans Depot offers a niche Medical Practice Loan based on equity in business assets such as equipment assets or on the Sales of the practice.
+Get a niche Medical Practice Loan based on equity in business assets such as equipment assets or on the Sales of the practice.
 Every practice has Sales and Equipment.
-This is a straightforward non government loan.
 Do you know you can go to our features and benefits section and find a highly experienced consultant by clicking on our contact us link?
 You will understand and easily learn how the 2 programs, a loan against equipment and loan based on your sales are easy methods to improve your cash flow.

 A significant tax savings will can be realized in this Medical Practice Loan against equipment, by being arranged in part as a lease.
 This allows for a significant tax savings over a traditional loan.
 The borrower obtains working capital for their business via the equity in their equipment as opposed to having full ownership in their equipment.